jacopoRodeschini/MicroPython-ESP8266/README.md

 Chip ID: 0x003d52dd

 ```
-another useful optios are –flash_id with which it's possible to check the memory of ESP device.
-This information is't mandatory to intall the "true" firmaware, which depent on the flash size.
-To see the full command options add –help in the command (for example specify the port, bit rate and other).
+Another useful command is the **–flash_id** with which it's possible to check the memory of the ESP8266 device.
+The flash memory size information is mandatory to install the right firmware.
 ```
+# ESP8266 flash information
-esptool.py flash_id
+>> esptool.py flash_id

-# Output
+# Command output
 ...
 Manufacturer: c8
 Device: 4016